 Thousands of visitors from the Saint Paul Area Synod have visited Iringa, with more than half of those since the congregation partnerships began in 2000.
 More than 60 have traveled to this synod from Iringa, including the Iringa Choir, which toured the area and performed concerts in congregations.
 These visits have strengthened and cemented relationships with partner parishes by enabling visitors to understand the culture, faith, and lives of our brothers and sisters in Christ living in Iringa.

 In 2015, researcher and writer Ross J Benbow chronicled the history of this unlikely relationship in the book “You Have the Watches, We Have the Time.”
-It is available for purchase online and from the publisher.
+It is available for purchase online.